category: blog title: “How does knowledge work: using logic to model real-world communication” layout: blog tags: philosophy mathematics —

 These logical systems can serve different purposes, and be viewed in different ways, depending on context.

-In the context of the thinking, of the individual brain, which we examined in the previous installment, we thought of systems as mental images (means of explaining somethig to ourselves).
+• In the context of the thinking, and of the individual brain, which we examined in the previous installment, we thought of systems as mental images (means of explaining something to ourselves).

-In the context of communication they are more appropriately likened to viewpoints (means of explaining something to other people).
+• In the context of communication and of collective thinking they are more appropriately likened to viewpoints (means of explaining something to other people).

-If you examine the two concepts closely, you will see that the difference between the two is only superficial: a system that exists just in the mind of its creator is a mental image, but if that same system is shared with different people, it becomes a viewpoint that this person has, about a given state of affairs.
+If you examine them closely, you will see that the difference between the two concepts is only superficial: a system that exists just in the mind of one agent is a mental image, but if that same system is shared with other agents, it becomes a viewpoint that this agent has, regarding a given state of affairs.

 Viewpoint pictures

-A logical system/viewpoint can be represented and thought of as a Hasse diagram (that is a set of points that are connected by arrows.)
+A logical system/viewpoint can be represented and thought of as a Heyting algebra (that is a set of points that are connected by arrows.)

-A picture of a viewpoint, then, is any object that represents the structure of such diagram.
-A picture need not be a literal Hasse diagram (although using literal Hasse diagrams has certain benefits) — it may be expressed in text, video, conversation or any other media.
+A picture of a viewpoint, then, is any object that represents the structure of such algebra, for example a Hasse diagram.
+A picture needs not be a literal Hasse diagram (although using literal Hasse diagrams has certain benefits) — it may be expressed in text, video, conversation or any other media.
 The thing that defines the picture of a viewpoint is just the fact that it contains the viewpoint within itself in some way (at least that is intended by its creator).

 Formal and non-formal pictures